-At the hearing of the application, the applicant was represented by Mr. Bundu Richard while the state was represented by Mr. Emmanuel Pirimba, State Attorney.
+At the hearing of the application, the applicant was represented by Mr. Mohammed Nasur Buga while the state was represented by Mr. Emmanuel Pirimba, State Attorney.
 Counsel for the applicant, in his submissions, elaborated further the grounds stated in the motion and supporting affidavit and presented two sureties for the applicant.
-In his response, the learned State Attorney observed that it was the practice of the Magistrates' courts to cancel bail upon committal and they would need the directions of this court.
+In his response, the learned State Attorney neither opposed the application nor the sureties presented.